Rwanda Reopens for Tourism

 Nyungwe National Park (submit to: firstname.lastname@example.org)

-- Gorilla permits are now available at USD 200 for Rwandans & EAC nationals residing in Rwanda, USD 500 for foreign residents and USD 1,500 for international tourists coming with charter flights.
+- Gorilla permits are now available at USD 200 for Rwandans & EAC nationals, USD 500 for African Union citizens and foreign residents in Rwanda and USD 1,500 for international tourists.

 - View a range of special offers from Rwandan tour and travel operators here.